All Guys Need To Read This When She Pulls Away From Your Relationship

 You’re too clingy

 There are some things that you can do, though, that might push your partner away.
 One of these is being a clingy partner.
-If you tend to overwhelm them with communication or hate when they spend time with anyone that isn’t you, it shouldn’t be a surprise that your partner might slowly pull away from you.
+If you tend to overwhelm them with communication or hate when they spend time with anyone who isn’t you, it shouldn’t be a surprise that your partner might slowly pull away from you.
 No one likes to feel like they are being controlled in any way.
 And though clinginess might come from a place of anxiety or basic need, it comes across as controlling and overwhelming.

 These are reasons women pull away that you could find yourself without talking to your partner, if you did some self-reflection.
 But to do so you would need to confront some needs that might be pushing your partner away, which isn’t something that you will want to do subconsciously.
 You may be fighting against an inkling that tells you your clinginess is contributing to the problem.
 It’s hard to come to terms with the role we play in difficult situations.
 But the sooner we realize what we need to do, the sooner we can implement steps to make things better.